 By Jim Flammang

-Vehicle Overview Cadillac hastily launched its first Escalade full-size sport utility vehicle in 1998 as a reaction to the success of the Lincoln Navigator.
-Sales for Cadillacs SUV never reached expectations, but the automaker rejoined the fray with a boldly redesigned version that was introduced as an early 2002 model.
-A new V-8 engine made the Escalade the most powerful SUV on the market.
+Vehicle Overview Cadillac hastily launched its first Escalade full-size sport utility vehicle for the 1999 model year in reaction to the success of the Lincoln Navigator.
+Sales never reached expectations, but the automaker rejoined the fray with a boldly redesigned version that was introduced as an early 2002 model.
+A newly available V-8 engine made the Escalade the most powerful SUV on the market.

-The Escalade may be equipped with either rear-wheel drive or four-wheel drive.
-XM Satellite Radio, a trailering package, second-row bucket seats and a tire-pressure monitor are now standard for 2004, and a second-row bench seat becomes a no-charge option.
-Buyers can now combine a sunroof with a rear-seat DVD entertainment system.
-Cadillac also offers an Escalade EXT model that features a pickup bed, as well as the jumbo-size Escalade ESV.
+XM Satellite Radio, a trailering package, second-row bucket seats and a tire-pressure monitor are standard; a second-row bench seat is a no-charge option.
+Cadillac also offers an extended-length Escalade ESV, as well as an Escalade EXT model that features a pickup truck bed.

-When it was unveiled for the 2002 model year, the Escalade was the first production model to display Cadillacs art and science design theme.
-This bold, sharp-edged form was first seen on the companys 1999 Evoq concept coupe and was described as elegant severity.
+Exterior When it was unveiled for the 2002 model year, the Escalade was the first production model to display Cadillac's art and science design theme, which features sharp angular edges, inside and out.

-Squared-off headlights complement the multifaced appearance of the front end, which sports a prominent eggcrate grille.
-Xenon high-intensity-discharge headlights were added for 2003.
-Cadillacs wreath-and-crest insignia decorates the grille and liftgate.
-The Escalade rides a 116-inch wheelbase, stands 74.2 inches tall, and stretches 198.9 inches long overall and 78.9 inches wide.
+Squared-off xenon high-intensity-discharge headlights complement the front end, which sports a vertical eggcrate grille.
+Cadillac's wreath-and-crest insignia decorates the grille and liftgate.
+Escalades ride a 116-inch wheelbase, stand 76.5 inches tall and measure 198.9 inches long overall.
 Seven-spoke cast-aluminum wheels hold 17-inch tires.
-A sunroof is optional.
+A glass sunroof is optional.